Novuh-Kaen/Unoti/README.md

 # Unoti

-A lightweight and easy-to-use notification library for Unity games and mods.
+A lightweight, easy-to-use notification library for Unity mods with BepInEx.

 ---